-When it comes to growing your business, most companies understand that search engine optimization is a marketing must.
-Far fewer recognize the elevating potential of social media.
-And what too often gets overlooked is the awesome superpower that is social media SEO.
+When it comes to growing your business, most companies now fully accept that search engine optimization (SEO) is a must.
+But for some reason, too many still ignore the massive potential of social media – especially in the B2B space.

 - What is Social Media SEO?

-- How Does Social Media Affect SEO?
+- How Does Social Media Impact SEO?

 What is Social Media SEO?